-K & I had just finished an adrenilin-pumping adventure at Cave’s Branch in Belize and were sitting in the bus depot at Hopkins waiting for the Placencia bus.
+Kerry & I had just finished an adrenilin-pumping adventure at Cave’s Branch in Belize and were sitting in the bus depot at Hopkins waiting for the Placencia bus.
 It was freaking hot -shirt-soaking, humidity hot with no air-con within miles.
 The depot was little more than a slab of tin to keep the sun off our heads.
-K was furiously catching up on her journaling and had studiously ignored my pathetic efforts at engaging her in conversation so I went off to go find treats for the bus ride.
+Kerry was furiously catching up on her journaling and had studiously ignored my pathetic efforts to engage her in conversation so I went off to go find treats for the bus ride.

-Our bus had dropped us off on the opposite side of the building from the town so I was unprepared for the scene before me when I walked out the other side.
+Our bus had dropped us off on the opposite side of the building from the town so when I walked out the other side I was unprepared for the scene before me.
 OMG.
 I thought it was hot in the depot!
 There were all these stunning young people engaged in this slow, simmering sexual dance that was breath-taking to observe.
 There was no overt touching, no nakedness.
-Yet it hung in the already heated air, almost solid in nature.
+Yet it made the already steamy air, almost solid.
 I stopped in my tracks, staring, and gulped.
 Damn.
 I had never seen anything like it, not even in the most frenzied nightclubs of my youth.

-When I was young and lovely I would have been way too intimidated to cross that street, too terrified to take the chance of being noticed and not knowing how to handle it if I did and mortified if I wasn’t.
-But now, well now I realized I was invisible to these hormone fueled humans so I could cross the street and be protected by my age.
-For really the first time I saw my age as liberating.
+When I was young and lovely I would have been way too intimidated to cross that street, too terrified to take the chance of being noticed and not knowing how to handle it if I did and mortified if I wasn’t noticed.
+But now, well now I realized my age made me invisible to these hormone fueled humans so I could cross the street and be protected by my age.
+It was the first time I saw it as liberating.
 I crossed, got my munchies and returned, carefully picking my way through the maze of slick bodies.

-When I got back K. commented on the grin plastered on my face.
-When I shared my new found insight she rolled her eyes and returned to her journal.
+When I got back Kerry with a grin plastered on my face, I shared my epiphany .
+She rolled her eyes and returned to her journal.
 This was obviously something she’d already figured out.
 What can I say, I have always been a late developer.